 Scripture References: Genesis 2:20–24; Matthew 19:4–6; 1 Thessalonians 4:3–8; Matthew 15:18–20; Romans 1:18–32; 1 Corinthians 6:9–11; Galatians 5:19–21; Leviticus 18:1–24; 2 Corinthians 5:17; 1 Corinthians 5:1–5; 1 Timothy 3:2; Titus 1:6

-We believe that God is the author of life and that all human life, including life in the womb, is precious to Him.
-Children are a gift from God, and every unborn child has inherent value and dignity (
+We believe that God is the author of life and that all life, even life conceived in the womb, is precious to Him.
+Jesus Himself spoke of how precious children are, and we believe all unborn children are precious in His sight.

 Scripture References: Psalm 139:13-16; Exodus 20:13; Isaiah 49:1; Proverbs 24:11-12; Matthew 18:2-6; Matthew 19:13-15